0x71pp17/damn-vulnerable-defi_solutions_and_code_analysis/README.md

 - Benchmark smart contract security tooling.
 - Create educational content on smart contract security with articles, tutorials, talks, courses, workshops, trainings, CTFs, etc.

+## Disclaimer

+All code, practices and patterns in this public repository fork, and original, are DAMN VULNERABLE and for educational purposes only.

+DO NOT USE IN PRODUCTION.

+---

 ## Forked v4

 This repo is forked from [Damn Vulnerable Defi v4](https://github.com/theredguild/damn-vulnerable-defi).